PETER J. BERRY, CAE

-Peter Berry serves as Senior Advisor of HillStaffer.
+Peter Berry serves as Managing Director of HillStaffer.
 Mr. Berry is an association executive who brings over 34 years of leadership experience to HillStaffer clients.
 As both a former Chief Staff Officer and as president of an international association management company, Mr. Berry deepens HillStaffer’s existing representation of not-for-profit and association clients.

 Mr. Berry is a seasoned leader with expertise in operational, structural, and policy issues that challenge associations today.
 His experience, vision, and expertise in multiple sectors enable HillStaffer clients to better understand how to allocate resources efficiently while managing successful and effective government relations efforts.
 Having created, managed, and then sold a business with 60 employees, Mr. Berry brings a unique understanding and perspective on the issues that challenge this sector.